-Gaza ceasefire at a ‘critical moment’ mediators say, at risk of collapse
+Gaza ceasefire deal at a ‘critical moment’, mediator Qatar says

 Qatar’s PM, Turkish FM speaking at Doha Forum urge urgent progress to next phase as Gaza truce violations mount.